noveogroup/android-logger/README.md

 SLF4J compatibility
 -------------------

-Android Logger is SLF4J compatible:
+Android Logger is SLF4J compatible.
+For example, you can write such code in your library:

     import org.slf4j.Logger;
     import org.slf4j.LoggerFactory;